This happened during the first month I taught at Pittsburg State, in Kansas….

 Professed is a comic novel filled with the struggles and rivalries and oddities and many weirdnesses American higher education...And it’s on a super sale at Amazon right now!

-Normal School is an academic noir set to come out this fall, a book filled with murder, embezzlement, and lots of entertaining bad behavior.
+Normal School is an academic noir filled with murder, embezzlement, and lots of entertaining bad behavior.
 You can read sample chapters at the Normal School website!
+And you can buy it on Amazon in paperback and in Kindle!

 I've been doing stuff, but there is always the creeping neverending fear that I'm not doing enough....